-Tyrosine is involved in the production of the stress hormones epinephrine and norepinephrine.
+Tyrosine is involved in the production of the stress neurotransmitters epinephrine and norepinephrine.
 Some researchers believe that, under stress, the body isn't able to make enough tyrosine from phenylalanine.
-Some animal and human studies suggest that tyrosine supplements may help improve memory and performance under psychological stress, but more research is needed.
+Some animal and human studies suggest that tyrosine supplements may help improve memory and performance under psychological stress.
+More research is needed.

-One study suggests that taking tyrosine may help you be more alert after sleep deprivation, but more research is needed.
+One study suggests that taking tyrosine may help you be more alert after sleep deprivation.
+More research is needed.

 Some athletes claim that tyrosine helps their performance.
 However, there is no proof that this claim is true or safe.

 Because tyrosine helps the body produce the mood-influencing chemical dopamine, and because people who are depressed often have low levels of tyrosine, researchers thought that tyrosine might help treat depression.
 However, studies have found that it has no effect.

 Preliminary research suggests that tyrosine kinase inhibitors may play a role in the treatment of thyroid cancer.
 Other studies suggest tyrosine kinase inhibitors may help improve lung function among people who have lung cancer or pulminary fibrosis.
 More research is needed.